Directions to Stanton House Inn & Downtown Greenwich, CT

 When heading north from New York City on the Merritt Parkway, get off at Exit 31 for North Street.
 You’ll see signs in advance for the Greenwich Business District.

-Be careful, as the exit comes immediately after a bridge overpass without much visual notice (hence the abundance of signs).
+Be careful, as the exit for North Street comes immediately after a bridge overpass without much visual notice (hence the abundance of signs).

 Exit 31 is also the one to take if you’re traveling southbound on the Merritt Parkway, by the way.